G-Node/g-node-portal/source/data_api/api_object_examples.rst

 G-Node API Object Examples
 ==========================

-Here you may find a list of examples of HTTP request bodies for all supported NEO objects.
+Here you may find a list of examples of HTTP request bodies for all supported data- and metadata- objects.
 All examples assume creating a new object.
 If some of the required parameters to create an object are missing, the system will respond with an error.

-To perform an update, you need to provide an ID of an object (e.g. 12345 for "segment_12345") in the end of the URL, like "/electrophysiology/segment/12345/".
+To perform an update, you need to provide an ID of an object in the end of the URL, like "/electrophysiology/segment/12345/".
 While requesting an update, only parameters that are proposed for an update can be provided.

 ----------------
 Metadata objects